Beesettyrakesh/bill-generator/memory-bank/techContext.md

 6. DOCX document generated client-side
 7. For PDF output:
    a.
 DOCX sent to server-side API route
    b.
-API route sends DOCX to CloudConvert for conversion
+API route sends DOCX to CloudConvert for conversion using the CloudConvert API
    c.
 Converted PDF returned to client
    d.
 Fallback to DOCX if conversion fails
 8. Generated document saved or added to batch queue